 Perlon Style!
-As a slip fabric, Perlon has a place in time.
+Perlon fabric has a place in time.
 It also has a place in geographical location.
 After a rocky start, dogged by war and the ugly side of politics, Perlon went on to great things – in Europe, primarily but not exclusively post-war Germany.
 The Perlon slips of the late 1950’s to mid-1960’s often display similar features that reflect the lingerie preferences of European women.
 Very elaborate and decidedly feminine lace and pleat bust and hems are often a feature, as is a sheer transparency of the fabric.
 The cut of these slips tend to follow ‘classic’ lines too.
 Shoulder straps are, more often than not, of thin ribbon and not adjustable – again, a typical feature of the European slip.
 For us, the deliciously elaborate hems are their most endearing feature.

 Are Nylon Nostalgia the Queens of Perlon?
 We might be.
 Its hard to say.
 But we do hold very large stocks of Perlon retro lingerie – mostly slips – and we have an active and loyal clientele who collect and enjoy these delightfully feminine items and have done for many years.
-Beautiful Perlon lingerie is always for sale in our online shop and the items offered are constantly changing.
+Beautiful Perlon slips, nightgowns and peignoir sets are always for sale in our online shop and the items offered are constantly changing.
 For collectors and wearers alike, Perlon underwear will always hold a fascination for those with a fondness of the glamour, elegance and classy sophistication of that mid-century era.

 Perlon war damals deutlich teurer als “normale” Nylonunterkeider.
 So etwas lies man sich schenken und legte es entweder (möglichst noch verpackt) in den Schrank oder man liebte sie so heiß und innig, dass man sie täglich getragen hat.
 Die Webart ergibt ein viel feineres Gefühl auf der Haut und wenn ein Nylonunterkleid schon leicht ist, dann ist eben Perlon federleicht!